cloudops/co-website/content/english/blog/how-to-choose-a-cloud-provider-6-factors-to-think-about-when-migrating-to-the-cloud/index.md

 title: "Choosing a Cloud Provider as part of your Migration Strategy"
 lastmod: "2018-08-01"
 author: "CloudOps"
+description: There are 6 key considerations to make when designing your cloud native strategy.
 resources:
 - name: "thumbnail"
   src: "cloudprovider.png"